Annuities: Do You Need Guaranteed Income In Retirement?

 Are the fees worth it?

-Another factor to consider when it comes to annuities: the associated fees.
+Another factor to consider when it comes to annuities: the fees.
 Depending on the type of annuity and extra bells and whistles, fees can range from 1.5% to 4% on average.
-Within a 401(k) plan it can be difficult to determine the fees.
-Over the years those fees can add up and take away from your returns.
+Within a 401(k) plan, it can be difficult to determine the fees.
+Over the years, those fees can add up and take away from your returns.

 “Annuities tend to be quite expensive,” says Jane Delashmutt O’Mara, a certified financial planner at FBB Capital Partners.
 “If there are any products out there that guarantee something, they come with a price tag.
 You have to understand what you are paying for and what the price tag is.”

-But an annuity should be part of an overall financial plan, not the only component, she says.
+But an annuity should be part of an overall financial plan, not the only component, says O'Mara.
 An alternative to an annuity is to build a portfolio of bonds or a bond ladder that generates income each year as the bonds mature, says O’Mara.
-Spread out over years, bonds can give predictable income in retirement.
+Spread out over the years, bonds can give predictable income in retirement.

 There is a place for guaranteed income